GuanLab/For_new_lab_members/README.md

 # Beginner's guide to Guanlab
 Startup settings for new lab members
 ## Access your remote server for the first time
-1. Before you begin, connect to umich VPN first. instructions can be found there: https://its.umich.edu/enterprise/wifi-networks/vpn/getting-started
+1. Before you begin, connect your personal computer to umich VPN.
+Instructions for installation can be found here: https://its.umich.edu/enterprise/wifi-networks/vpn/getting-started
 2. Use ssh to connect to remote server from your laptop terminal

   ![figure](/images/image1.png)